JackLawhorn/Heavens-Above-Gardens-Below/Posts/Necromancer demons.md

 [[Necromancer devils|Devils]] are necromancers of great power, distinguished from their brethren by their great will and sacrifice in the pursuit of greater magics.
 Their physical forms are monstrous, enhanced by sometimes fatal [[necromantic grafts]] made from the remains of the races of the [[noble beasts]] and the [[Orior]] hunted down by their [[#death squads]].
 In return, they have become forces of nature just as much as they are the product of dangerous and immoral techno-magical advancement.

 To the devils, taking on a graft is to be augmented, to be approved.
 It is a spiritual experience that drastically and permanently alters not only one's physical form but also the spirit as it alters the flow of [[albedo]] through the [[aura]].
-Unlike with simple [[necromantic]] artifacts, the grafts and their magics are gained permanently.
+Unlike with simple [[Necromancy|necromantic]] artifacts, the grafts and their magics are gained permanently.
 As such, each devil has hunted down and prepared the raw material used in their own grafts.

 ### Necromancer Archdevils